 Dairy products, cheese, or homemade yogurt, can be added to your baby’s diet.
 Try to give him almond milk or coconut milk as well.

 Although orange juice contains calcium in high proportion, still, it is not good to give it in larger quantity; as it has a lot of sugar in it.
 Other foods like broccoli, kale, salmon, and calcium-enriched cereals can also be a good source of calcium.
+Also avoid giving Gatorade to the baby.

 Milk in Baby’s Food